huggingface/hub-docs/docs/hub/datasets-adding.md

 ## Using Git

-Since dataset repos are just Git repositories, you can use Git to push your data files to the Hub.
+Since dataset repos are Git repositories, you can use Git to push your data files to the Hub.
 Follow the guide on [Getting Started with Repositories](repositories-getting-started) to learn about using the `git` CLI to commit and push your datasets.

 ## File formats